paul-bartlett/paul-bartlett.github.io/README.md

+# Paul Bartlett's Webpage
+My personal website hosted at www.paulbartlett.xyz that uses jekyll and the theme Orange as a basis for the site.
+I will be updating this site and modifying it to learn about building websites.
+More information about the theme below.

 ## Orange
 Orange, an open source and free minimal [Jekyll](http://jekyllrb.com) theme.
 It is a product of my attempt at learning Jekyll.
 This guide will help you get started with the theme's basic customization and settings.